dhdanudahlan/AetherizedGitDeckView/README.md

 4. Submit a pull request.

 ## Credits
-Aetherized Git Deck was developed by Dimas Humayun Danu Dahlan as a project for Dicoding Android Fundamental course.
+Aetherized Git Deck was developed by Dimas Humayun Danu Dahlan as a project to get a hands-on experience in Android Development.